rub1e/js-tips/README.md

 curl contains a lot of options and can even do your coffee.
 To read the documentation type **man curl** in your terminal

-## Test your type
+## A more useful typeof

 ### Description

 Use typeof to determine the type of a data.
 If you want to get more information about the type you might need to use the method toString.

 ### Use case